MuhammadAhmedSuhail/Weather-Data-Analysis-using-Python/README.md

 # Weather-Data-Analysis-using-Python

 ## Project Description
-This project aims to analyze weather data and address the common challenge of missing data in data analysis.
+The aim of this project is to perform a comprehensive analysis of weather data using Python.
+Weather data provides us with information about temperature, humidity, wind speed, and other atmospheric conditions.
+This project also aims to address the common challenge of missing data in data analysis.
 The dataset used is "Weather Records.xlsx", which contains 13 columns, including a prediction column for precipitation (in).

 ## Data Preprocessing
 To deal with missing data, I used various methods such as forward fill, backward fill, and interpolation.
 I only dropped rows if they could not be filled in by any of these methods.
 For the date column, I created new features such as month, year, and day of the week.